Abhishek-Yadav17/Chat-Bot/README.md

 2. Make sure you have a **GitHub** account if you plan to push the project to GitHub.

-3. Make sure you have a .env file with the environment variables:
+3. Make sure you have a .env file in backend folder with the environment variables:
     - EMAIL_USER=youremail@gmail.com
     - EMAIL_PASS=app password